ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 - You’re building a product, not just a configured assistant

-The two aren’t mutually exclusive.
-A Custom GPT can call a ChatGPT App through an MCP server.
-But if you’re starting from scratch and wondering which path to take, the decision usually comes down to one question: does your use case need a real interface, or is text enough?
+The two aren’t mutually exclusive in concept, but remember they can’t coexist on the same GPT.
+If you’re starting from scratch and wondering which path to take, the decision usually comes down to one question: does your use case need a real interface, or is text enough?

 Building a ChatGPT App

 If you’ve decided ChatGPT Apps are the right fit, sunpeak is an open-source ChatGPT App framework that gives you everything you need to start.
-It includes a local simulator (so you can develop without a paid ChatGPT account), CLI scaffolding, pre-built UI components, and testing with Vitest and Playwright.
+It includes a local inspector (so you can develop without a paid ChatGPT account), CLI scaffolding, 20+ typed React hooks, pre-built UI components, and a testing framework for unit, integration, and visual regression tests.

-Open localhost:3000 and you’ll see a ChatGPT simulator rendering your app.
-From there, connecting to the real ChatGPT is one ngrok command.
+Open localhost:3000 and you’ll see a ChatGPT inspector rendering your app.
+From there, connecting to the real ChatGPT is one tunnel command away.

 Frequently Asked Questions